-Applications for the upcoming 2021-2022 school year is due by April 1, 2021.
-Applications, along with all required information, are accepted by the Foundation on or before April 1, 2021.
-Applications received after April 1, 2021 will not be considered.
-Review of applications takes place in April and the winner will be announced May 15, 2021.
+Applications for the upcoming 2022-2023 school year is due by April 1, 2023.
+Applications, along with all required information, are accepted by the Foundation on or before April 1, 2023.
+Applications received after April 1, 2022 will not be considered.
+Review of applications takes place in April and the grant recipient will be announced by May 15, 2023.

 Educational Grants are made for one year only to applicants who will be full-time students.
 Grant recipients may apply for educational grants in succeeding grant years and such applications shall be considered along with all other applications for educational grants for that grant year provided the applicant has attained a college academic average of at least 2.75 on a 4.0 scale, or its equivalent where grades are not given on a four-point system.